Genez-io/genez-io.github.io/content/posts/web3_app.md

     }
 ```

 Add a method that will sync the events triggered on the smart contract and index them in our database.
-This method will be called periodically by configuring a cron in `genezio.yaml`.
+This method will be called periodically by configuring a scheduled expression (cron) in `genezio.yaml`.

 ```javascript
    /**